Analysis | All of this to keep Trump from getting upset

 By now, we’ve revealed most of the details surrounding former president Donald Trump’s last few months in office.
 We know the broad themes of that period but keep learning new anecdotes that fill in the white spaces.
 We learn, for example, that Trump’s chairman of the Joint Chiefs of Staff, Gen. Mark A. Milley, was so concerned about Trump’s stability after last year’s election that he proactively soothed the concerns of his counterpart in China and worked to insulate the military against the president’s vagaries.
 That’s a big shark that was floating there, undiscovered.

-But that story and others from a new book by The Post’s Robert Costa and Bob Woodward are still just part of the overall picture, one that we recognized even before we’d added any detail at all.
+But that story and others from a new book by The Washington Post’s Robert Costa and Bob Woodward are still just part of the overall picture, one that we recognized even before we’d added any detail at all.
 It’s an image of a person terrified of being seen as a loser who yanked every available lever of power to keep that perception from taking root.
 Nothing we’ve learned since Nov.
 3, 2020, has shaken that fundamental image.
 It’s all been detail that presents a fuller, more complete picture, not revelations that shift what we’re seeing.

 The small detail that jumped out at me from the new reporting is how Trump tried to cajole Vice President Mike Pence into pretending that he could reject the will of voters and halt the final counting of electoral votes.
 Pence told Trump, correctly, that he couldn’t do that.

-“I don’t want to be your friend anymore if you don’t do this,” Trump reportedly told Pence in response.
+“I don’t want to be your friend anymore if you don’t do this,” Trump told Pence in response, according to the book.

 There are just so many ways in which to interpret that.
 There’s the image of the most powerful man in the country sitting in the Oval Office, the seat of American executive power, threatening to withhold his friendship to get his way — a threat that, again, brings to mind my young children.
 Then there’s the idea that Pence would in January 2021 be under any illusion that Trump was his friend in the first place.
-He endured months of speculation about being replaced on the ticket for 2020 and Trump only days prior attacking him during a rally speech in Georgia.
-Pence had been around Trump long enough to know the value of friendship to Trump, he’d seen more than enough examples of people loyal to Trump being quickly sliced clean when they became inconvenient, to understand that Trump wasn’t going to be loyal to him.
+He endured months of speculation about being replaced on the ticket for 2020, and Trump, only days prior, attacked him during a rally speech in Georgia.
+Pence had been around Trump long enough to know the value of friendship to Trump, had seen more than enough examples of people loyal to Trump being quickly sliced clean when they became inconvenient, to understand that Trump wasn’t going to be loyal to him.

 But amazingly, Pence tried anyway!
-That’s in the new reporting, too, Pence’s outreach to others, including former vice president Dan Quayle, seeking a way to keep Trump happy.
+That’s in the new reporting, too: Pence’s outreach to others, including former vice president Dan Quayle, seeking a way to keep Trump happy.
 There was no evidence anywhere that Pence had the ability to do what Trump wanted him to do — which, again, was to simply ignore the results of the 2020 election and trigger some unprecedented reconsideration of what occurred — but he went along with it anyway.

-“You don’t know the position I’m in,” he reportedly told Quayle, a premise Quayle rejected.
+“You don’t know the position I’m in,” the book says he told Quayle, a premise Quayle rejected.
 And with good reason: Everyone knew the position Pence was in.
 Trump was trying to get him to do something he couldn’t do to reinforce the idea that something questionable had happened in the 2020 election.
 Everyone’s been in a situation akin to that, though rarely when the stakes are so high.
 Eventually Pence succumbed to the impossible position and its inevitable consequence.

 We’ve spent so long coloring in the details of Trump’s response to the election that we can lose sight of just how utterly bereft of validity it is.
 There was never anything suspect about the election results beyond a few dozen individual cases of illegally cast ballots, and there has never been any evidence of significant fraud presented.
 Trump tried to undermine the results of the 2016 election before it happened, and then tried to undermine the results in states that voted against him that year because he lost the popular vote, and then tried to undermine the 2020 election all that year, and then quickly tried to claim he won in the hours after it concluded.